Voyz/ibeam/CERTIFICATES_GUIDE.md

 This is a guide on setting up TLS certificates in IBeam.

+See [IBeam's GitHub][ibeam-github] page for the remaining documentation.

 Gateway (and as such IBeam) supports providing your own certificate and using it for authentication.
 Unfortunately, it isn't very straightforward.
 Make sure to familiarize yourself with the following before proceeding: